network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

    ~~~

 The client begins the responsiveness measurement by querying for the JSON configuration.
-This supplies the URLs for creating the load bearing connections in
+This supplies the URLs for creating the load-generating connections in
 the upstream and downstream direction as well as the small object
 for the latency measurements.